cpchalk/gpcheckx/README.md

 2. H93 (this version uses < 2GB of memory)

-h93 can be calculated as follows

 ./bin/kbprog -wd -t 1000 -me 50000 h93

-Run parts 1 and 2 of the 'add diagonals' script two times.

-But when running part 1 of the script the second time, the first line should be changed to read:-
+Run part 1 of the add diagonals script followed by part 2 twice.
+Then run part 1 once more.
+The word acceptor h93.wa will then be corect.
+However the scripts need some technical adjustments (marked by *) for this to work, and so should appear as

+( part 1 as normak)

+./bin/gpcheckx  -diagonals  -diff2name diaggood -v  h93

+cp h93.wa h93.wa2

+(part 2 with the last line changed)

+./bin/gpcheckx  -waonly -v h93

+cp h93.wa h93.wa1

+./bin/gpcheckx -v -andnot h93.wa1 h93.wa2 h93

+cp h93.wa2 h93.wa

+./bin/gpcheckx -tt 1 -lineitems 150 -diff2name diaggood h93

+* this causes the scan of lhs words to be split into several smaller scand

+repeat part 2 as above and abandon (control and C) once h93.diff2 is created with 3149 states.

+(part 1 adjusted)

 ./bin/gpcheckx  -diagonals -notbigger -diff2name diaggood -v h93

-The inserted switch -notbigger indicates that only those diagonals whose length is the same as the lenth of the word differences that they are a diagonal of will be selected.
+* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the lenth of the word differences that they are a diagonal of will be selected.

-h93.wa will now be correct.
+h93.wa (34562 states) will now be correct.
 Follow up with

 ./bin/gpcheckx -w -diff2name diaggood -v -m -to 500 h93 +rptz

 ./bin/gpcheckx   -v -p -to 500 h93 +rptz

-h93.wa and h93.diff2 will now be correct.
+h93.wa and h93.diff2 (3292 states) will now be correct.